openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_system.rst

 Description
 ###########

-Deploy environment in DualHypervisors mode with 3 controllers and 1 compute-vmware nodes.
+Deploy environment with 3 controlers and 1 compute-vmware nodes.
 Nova Compute instances are running on controllers and compute-vmware nodes.
 It is a config for all system tests.

 Complexity